-Dr. Kowitt is an Assistant Professor in the Department of Family Medicine.
+Dr. Kowitt is an Assistant Professor in the Department of Family Medicine and a member of the Lineberger Comprehensive Cancer Center.
 She received her MPH and PhD from the Department of Health Behavior in the UNC Gillings School of Global Public Health and completed a two-year postdoctoral fellowship in the Department of Family Medicine at UNC.
 She was trained in qualitative and quantitative research methods, health behavior theory, and study design.
-She has over ten years of experience in public health research.
+She has over 10 years of experience in public health.

 Areas of Interest

-Dr. Kowitt’s research focuses on tobacco prevention and control and chronic disease management.
-Within those two fields, she is most interested in examining how policies and neighborhood characteristics affect behaviors and health outcomes, particularly among youth and young adults.
-She has published more than 45 peer-reviewed papers in journals including Health Affairs, PLoS One, Journal of Adolescent Health, Health & Place, Tobacco Control, and Nicotine and Tobacco Research.
-In 2020, she served as an expert panel member on a SAMSHA evidence-based guide on reducing youth and young adult vaping.
-Dr. Kowitt’s additional research interests include health communication, alcohol and tobacco co-use, and marijuana use.
+Dr. Kowitt’s research focuses on preventing and reducing youth and young adult substance use, including tobacco, cannabis, and alcohol use.
+Within this field, she is most interested in advancing policies, regulations, and interventions to prevent and reduce substance use.
+Her currently funded K01 focuses on developing and evaluating communication messages to reduce youth tobacco use.
+She has published more than 55 peer-reviewed papers in journals including Health Affairs, JAMA Network Open, Addiction, Journal of Adolescent Health, Tobacco Control, Nicotine and Tobacco Research, Addictive Behaviors, and Health & Place.
+In 2020, she served as an expert panel member on a SAMSHA evidence-based guidebook on reducing youth and young adult vaping.
+Dr. Kowitt’s additional research interests include examining how neighborhood characteristics affect health behaviors and outcomes and understanding patterns and determinants of poly substance use.